catebarry/word2vec-political-bias-explorer/README.md

     └── biases.json                          # Word → bias mapping (upload or create yourself)
 ```

+## Limitations & Feedback Disclaimer

+This project is a work in progress, exploring how political bias manifests in word embeddings using a simplified left–right axis.
+There are several important limitations to note:
+- Normalization challenges: The PCA axis can skew if one side (e.g., right-leaning words) is closer to neutral in embedding space.
+I experimented with expanding seed coverage, but the Democratic cluster remained stronger.
+- Seed selection sensitivity: Political ideology is not binary, and the results depend heavily on the chosen word pairs.
+Different seeds can shift the axis substantially.
+- Dataset bias: The Google News Word2Vec model (2013) reflects language before major political events (e.g., the Trump era) and inherits its own media biases.
+- Scope of the axis: A single PCA component cannot capture multidimensional ideological variation.
+Future versions could include multiple bias axes (e.g., liberal/conservative, authoritarian/libertarian, social, economic dimensions).
+- Temporal drift: Embeddings trained on more recent or domain-specific corpora (e.g., social media, newer news datasets) may show different associations.
+Exploring this evolution over time could be insightful.

+This repository is shared for educational and research purposes, not as a definitive measure of political bias.
+If you have ideas for better seed pairs, normalization strategies, or other improvements, feel free to fork this project or contact me with suggestions!

 ## References

 Bolukbasi, T. et al. (2016).
 Man is to Computer Programmer as Woman is to Homemaker? https://arxiv.org/abs/1607.06520